Content Type Filters for SharePoint Online

 SPContentType managed property

-The value in this managed property is the “friendly” name of the content type and, unless requirements dictate a ContentTypeId filter is required, is my preferred method for filtering content based on content type.
+The value in this managed property is the “friendly” name of the content type and, unless requirements dictate a ContentTypeId filter is required, is my preferred method for filtering content based on content type and auto-applying a retention label.
 For example, Project Document or Backlog Item.
 If you’ve manually created content types or haven’t controlled the Id of the content type, you must use either this managed property or ContentType to filter by content type name.

 Here’s the Highlighted Content web part filter options required for this property.
 Note, you can use either the qualifier Contains or Equals to return results since the managed property is the exact name of the content type.